legtod2/ugly_arduino_mp3/README.md

    - lcd1604_i2c 20x4 lcd display
    - 4x4 Keypad

+  Reads the mp3 meta-data to display the artist and song on the LCD

   Use 4x4 keypad to select 3 digit track # then hit * key to start playing By default starts playing songs from track000.mp3 to track999.mp3 Press the D key to use the shuffled songs order or press D key to return to sequential order